cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 }
 ```

 The ability to return a type that is only specified by the trait it implements is especially useful in the context of closures and iterators.
-However you can only use the `impl Trait` if you are returning a single type.
+However, you can only use the `impl Trait` if you are returning a single type.

 ```rust
 fn returns_summarizable(switch: bool) -> impl Summary {